Azure/azure-powershell/src/ConnectedMachine/docs/Az.ConnectedMachine.md

 The operation to update a hybrid machine.

 ### [Update-AzConnectedMachineExtension](Update-AzConnectedMachineExtension.md)
-The operation to create or update the extension.
+The operation to Update the extension.

 ### [Update-AzConnectedPrivateLinkScopeTag](Update-AzConnectedPrivateLinkScopeTag.md)
 Updates an existing PrivateLinkScope's tags.